mtreinik/raspberry-pi-router/README.md

  5169  441K MASQUERADE  all  --  any    eth0    anywhere             anywhere
 ```

 ### Configure local area network

-Find out name of the external ethernet adapter with this command, which lists all network interfaces:
+Find out name of the external ethernet adapter.
+This command lists all network interfaces:

 ```
 $ ip a